OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 Interestingly, the MQTT subscriber mentioned above (`aio.subscribe`) also works when the switch has been fed with REST.

 #### IoT for Real
-Just like we said before, a feed named `battery-pi` has been created on Adafruit.IO:
+Just like we said before, if a feed named `battery-pi` has been created on Adafruit.IO:

 <img src='./battery-feed.png' alt='Battery feed' title='Battery feed' width='432' height='426'>

-For all the samples below, you do not need a FONA.
+For all the samples below, you do *not* need a FONA.
 Just a connection to the Internet (Wireless or Ethernet).

 ###### MQTT
 ```bash